DevoInc/azure-eventhub/README.md

 # Create a EventHub

-Go to your Azure portal account and follow the next steps.
+Go to your Azure portal account and follow the steps below.

-## Creating the namespace
+### Creating the namespace

-- Click on _Create a resource_ on the left side, find and select the _Event Hubs_ resource and click on _Create_ button.
+Click _Create a resource_ on the left side, find and select the _Event Hubs_ resource and click on the _Create_ button.

 ![alt text](resources/step_1.png)

-- Fill the fields with the corresponding values.
-Maybe you will need to create a new _Resource group_ if you haven't.
+Fill the fields with the corresponding values.
+You may need to create a new _Resource group_ if you have not already done so.
-Click _Create_.
-This will take few seconds.
+Click on _Create_.
+This will take a few seconds.

 ![alt text](resources/step_2.png)

-- Once the namespace is created you can access to it clicking in _All resources_ on the right side of menu and then in the name space.
+Once the namespace is created, you can access it by clicking on _All resources_ on the right side of the menu and then on the namespace.

 ![alt text](resources/step_3.png)

 ## Creating the Event Hubs

-- Click on _Monitor_ option on left side menu, then _Activity Log_ and then _Export to Event Hub_ option.
+Click on the _Monitor_ option in the left side menu, then on _Activity Log_ and then on the _Export to Event Hub_ option.

 ![alt text](resources/step_4.png)

-- Select the corresponds options with the susbcription, namespace and regions.
-Make sure to check _Export to an event hub_ option.
+Select the corresponding options with the susbcription, the namespace and the regions.
+Be sure to check _Export to an event hub_ option.
 Then save the changes.

 ![alt text](resources/step_5.png)

-This can take several minutes.
-Once the event hub is created you can you it in the namespace resource associated.
+This may take several minutes.
+Once the event hub is created you can see it in the associated namespace resource.

 ![alt text](resources/step_6.png)

 # Creating the Function App

-- Click on _Create a resource_ option on left side menu, then find and select _Function App_ option.
-Then click _Create_.
+Click on _Create a resource_ option in left-hand menu, then search and select the _Function App_ option.
+Then click on _Create_.

 ![alt text](resources/step_7.png)

-- Fill and select the fields corresponding your requirements.
-Make sure to select _JavaScript_ in _Runtime Stack_ option.
+Fill in and select the fields corresponding your requirements.
+Make sure to select _JavaScript_ in the _Runtime Stack_ option.
-Click _Create_.
-This can take several seconds.
+Click on _Create_.
+This may take several seconds.

 ![alt text](resources/step_8.png)

-- Once that it was created you can check it on _All resources_ option.
-Select the function app and then click on _*+*_ icon in _Functions_ option.
+Once that it was created you can check it in _All resources_ option.
+Select the function app and then click on _*+*_ icon in the _Functions_ option.
-Choose _In-portal_ option has development enironment, and the click in _Continue_ button.
+Choose the _In-portal_ option as the development environment, and then click on the _Continue_ button.

 ![alt text](resources/step_9.png)

-- Choose _More templates..._ option and then _Finish and view templates_ button.
+Choose the _More templates..._ option and then click on the _Finish and view templates_ button.

 ![alt text](resources/step_10.png)

-- Choose the _Azure Event Hub trigger_.
-It could ask you for install a extension.
+Choose the _Azure Event Hub trigger_.
+This could ask you to install an extension.
 Install it.

 ![alt text](resources/step_12.png)

-- Fill and select the field according your requirements.
-In _Event Hub connection_ you will need to select the namespace associated.
+Fill in and select the fields according your requirements.
+In the _Event Hub connection_ you must select the associated namespace.

 ![alt text](resources/step_13.png)

 ![alt text](resources/step_14.png)

-- Once the function app was created you should show something like the following image.
+Once the function app has been created, something like the following image should be displayed.

 ![alt text](resources/step_15.png)

-In the right side you can see two files and can run the tests.
+On the right side you can see two files and the option "Test".
-In the bottom you can see the console and the logs generated.
+In the lower part you can see the console and the generated logs.
-And, in the left side you can see the function app structure.
+And, on the left side, you can see the structure of the function app.

-Now, you need to send all the events to Devo.
-You will need to upload the credentials of Devo.
+Now, you need to send the events to Devo.
+First, you must upload the credentials of the Devo domain.
-In your computer create a folder with the name _certs_, paste the credential in this folder and compress this folder to _zip_ format.
+On your computer, create a folder with the name _certs_, paste the credentials here and then compress this folder in _zip_ format.
-Then select _upload_ option on the right side and select this zip file.
+Then, select the _upload_ option on the right side and select the newly created zip file.
-Upload the _package.json_ file contained in this tutorial.
+It also uploads the _package.json_ file contained in this tutorial.

-The structure of your event hub should looks like the following image
+The structure of your event hub function app should look like the following image

 ![alt text](resources/step_16.png)

-Unzip _certs.zip_ file from the console.
+Unzip the _certs.zip_ file from the console.

 ````bash
 > unzip certs.zip
 ````

-You can delete the _zip_ file.
+Delete the _zip_ file.

 ````bash
 > rm certs.zip